uscms-software-and-computing/uscms-software-and-computing.github.io/pages/docs/interns_page.md

 * Add a pdf of your proposal named `First-Last.pdf` to the [assets/pdfs folder](https://github.com/uscms-software-and-computing/uscms-software-and-computing.github.io/tree/master/assets/pdfs).
 * Add a "`<your github username>.md`" file to the [interns folder in the website repository](https://github.com/uscms-software-and-computing/uscms-software-and-computing.github.io/tree/master/pages/interns).
 Here is an example:

 *Please Note*:  In the markdown file you create, ensure you set the “active” attribute to True – (i.e.  active: True).
-Otherwise, your entry will not appear on our Fellows page.
+Otherwise, your entry will not appear on our Interns page.

 Be sure to include your project summary in the project_goal field.